-At your request, I can provide you with a superbill for you to file with your insurance company for possible reimbursement.
+You still have the option of submitting to your insurance company; at your request, I can provide you with a superbill for you to submit for possible reimbursement.
 Please contact your provider to verify your plan.

-For example, they require a diagnosis for an illness and do not consider that therapy is a tool for mental wellness.
-(Also, a diagnosis becomes part of your permanent medical record and follows you throughout your lifetime.)
+Should you choose to submit a superbill to your insurance company, your diagnosis becomes part of your permanent medical record and follows you throughout your lifetime.
 In addition, when involving an insurance company, even for reimbursement, they have the right to request your records.